andujiuba/IAC_Terraform/README.md

 ### *We will do this again, this time selecting an advanced simulation*

-1. After running `gatling.bat`, choose the last simulation option prompted which should be titled: `computerdatabase.advanced.AdvancedSimulationStep05`
+9. After running `gatling.bat`, choose the last simulation option prompted which should be titled: `computerdatabase.advanced.AdvancedSimulationStep05`
-2. Add a description: *Sparta Advanced Performance Testing*
+10. Add a description: *Sparta Advanced Performance Testing*
-3. Open up the index page using the `index.html` file located within the selected simulation in the `results` file.
+11. Open up the index page using the `index.html` file located within the selected simulation in the `results` file.
 **IMG OF new user-file directory**
-4. `user-files` --> `simulations` --> `computerdatabase` --> `advanced`, open the simulation that was just run.
+12. `user-files` --> `simulations` --> `computerdatabase` --> `advanced`, open the simulation that was just run.

 Compare the different environments the two simulations are run in and look at the results that are given.
 Changing the pause times or the number of users at a time is the best way to test the resilience of the app.

 *But how should we decide on the parameters that we measure the system against?* <br>
 You can search the average response time for most websites and match it against the response time for own website.

-Gtaling provides us with two options: HAR file and HA Proxy
+Gatling provides us with two options: HAR file and HA Proxy

+(**HAR and HA INFO**)

 ## Running Tests Based on Own Server
 (**img of Jenkins main menu**)